N-HEDGER/MRI_module/MRITOOLS/Nodes/readme.md

 * A new directory will be created in the input directory called *'SLICETIMER'* containing the outputs:

-1. / SLICETIMED - Slice-timing corrected file.
+1. / SLICETIMED - Slice-timing corrected nifti file (with suffix 'st').

 ### Notes
 * An interleaved aquisition is assumed, since it is the most common.